algobulls/algobulls_help_site/docs/member/settings.md

 Enter your [agent's details here](https://app.algobulls.com/settings?section=tradeManager) if your AlgoBulls platform account will be managed by them.

->!!!
-NOTE -
+> **Note**
 >
-> Please do not share your AlgoBulls credentials with your agent.
+> * Please do not share your AlgoBulls credentials with your agent.
 Once you add your agent details here, the agent gets a separate set of credentials with limited account access to manage your trades.
 >
->AlgoBulls will not be responsible for any issues occurring because of deliberate or leaked credentials of your account.
+> * AlgoBulls will not be responsible for any issues occurring because of deliberate or leaked credentials of your account.

 ### iv.
 Developer Options